drivendataorg/nasa-airport-config-runtime/README.md

 Here's a few **do**s and **don't**s:

 **Do**:
+- Write a script `main.py` implementing a command line interface (CLI) that takes a single positional argument the current prediction time provided in the [datetime format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) `%Y-%m-%dT%H:%M:%S`, e.g., `2021-10-20T23:00:00`.
 - Read features from `/codeexecution/data`.
 These are guaranteed to be in the past relative to the prediction time.
-- Write your prediction for the current time to `/codeexecution/prediction.csv`.
+- Write your prediction for all lookaheads at the current prediction time to `/codeexecution/prediction.csv`.
 - Write out and read intermediate files.
 Just be careful not to use any of the reserved file locations: `/codeexecution/prediction.csv`, `/codeexecution/submission/submission.csv`.

 **Don't**: